godmode2k/test_power_manager/README.md

  - AP search (broadcast)

 NOTE: <br>
- - Implements through packet analysis
+ - Implemented through packet analysis

 TEST: <br>
  - You have to modify MAC ID for yours